Earthfiredrake/SWL-Clockwatcher/README.md

   + Can be found in the `sfx/alt` subdirectory, and used by copying and renaming over the existing `sfx/AgentAlert.wav` file

 Version 1.2.2
-+ Mod: Lair lockout list no longer confused after encountering the an active cooldown
++ Mod: Lair lockout list no longer confused after encountering an active cooldown
 + Mod: Login agent alerts can now be disabled for stability (/setoption efdClockwatcherLoginAlerts false)
 + Mod/Viewer: Lairs now have the proper zone name attached
 + Viewer: Automatic refresh now more refreshing, loads changes to data without prompting, manual refresh has been retired